AlexJozwicki/fluo/README.md

 ### NPM

-The following command installs reflux as an npm package:
+The following command installs Fluo as an npm package:

-    npm install reflux
+    npm install fluo

 ### Bower

-The following command installs reflux as a bower component that can be used in the browser:
+The following command installs Fluo as a bower component that can be used in the browser:

-    bower install reflux
+    bower install fluo

 ### ES5

-Like React, Reflux depends on an es5-shim for older browsers.
+Like React, Fluo depends on an es5-shim for older browsers.
 The es5-shim.js from [kriskowal's es5-shim](https://github.com/kriskowal/es5-shim) provides everything required.

 [Back to top](#content)